xilin/maven-xtext-example/README.md

 An Xtext Language Built with Maven
 ==================================

+I added a post processing dependency to run with Maven.
+See my.mavenized.postprocessing for details.

 A small example to show how to configure a Maven build for an Xtext language.
 It includes:

 Language Example (my.mavenized.herolanguage)